BouwerMan/helios/README.md

 ```

 This downloads Binutils and GCC and installs them into `./tools`.
 Make sure you have the usual build tools (gcc, make, curl, etc.) available.

+> [!NOTE]
+> This project relies on C23 extensions, so you need a GCC version that supports it.
+The script mentioned above will download GCC 15.1.0 which is sufficient.

 ## Building and running HeliOS